vinaygadde2020/imdb-movies-dashboard/README.md

 ---

-## 📌 Note
+## 📌 Project Purpose
-This project is for learning and portfolio building purposes.
+This project was created for learning and portfolio development to demonstrate data analysis and visualization skills using Excel.